 ‘Miriam Sved has woven three generations and two periods of history into a page-turning, emotional rollercoaster to remind us all that families are messy, complicated and that the repercussions of decisions made decades ago can come back to haunt you… I cannot recommend this book highly enough.’
 Heather Morris

 Miriam Sved is the author of the novels A Universe of Sufficient Size (Picador 2019) and Game Day (Picador 2014).
-Her novella ‘All the Things I Should’ve Given’ was a winner of Griffith Review’s 2018 Novella Project, and her short fiction has been widely published, including in Best Australian Stories, Meanjin and Overland.
-She is a contributing editor on the feminist anthologies #MeToo: Stories from the Australian movement (out now with Picador), Mothers & Others: Australian writers on why not all women are mothers and not all mothers are the same (Pan Macmillan 2015) and Just Between Us: Australian writers tell the truth about female friendship (Pan Macmillan 2013).
+Her novella ‘All the Things I Should’ve Given’ was a winner of Griffith Review’s Novella Project, and her short fiction has been widely published, including in Best Australian Stories, Meanjin and Overland.
+She is a co-editor of the feminist anthologies #MeToo: Stories from the Australian movement (out now with Picador), Mothers & Others: Australian writers on why not all women are mothers and not all mothers are the same (Pan Macmillan 2015) and Just Between Us: Australian writers tell the truth about female friendship (Pan Macmillan 2013).
 Read more about Miriam.